-The Panel is comprised of a Chair and technical experts in the areas of mining subsidence, groundwater, surface water and swamps.
+The Panel was comprised of technical experts in the areas of mining, subsidence, groundwater, surface water and swamps.
 Members are Emeritus Professor Jim Galvin (Chair - mining and subsidence), Professor Neil McIntyre (surface water), Mr Robert Williams (groundwater), Dr Ann Young (swamp ecology) and Dr Christopher Armstrong (Office of the NSW Chief Scientist & Engineer).
+Professor Ismet Canbulat (mining and subsidence) joined the Panel in January 2019.

-The Office of the NSW Chief Scientist & Engineer provides secretariat support to the Panel.
+The Office of the NSW Chief Scientist & Engineer provided secretariat support to the Panel.